WildanFahri/WildanFahri/README.md

 ### Hi, I'm Wildan 👋

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I want to collaborate with more people
 - 🥅 2021 Goals: Contribute more to useful for others
 - ⚡ Fun fact: I like to eat